SolaceSamples/solace-samples-spring/_docs/spring-cloud-stream.md

 ### Processor:application.yml
 Next let's take a look at the application.yml file.
 As stated earlier, an application.properties file could be used instead.
-Open the application.yml file in the "cloud-streams-processor" project.
+Open the application.yml file in the "cloud-stream-processor" project.

 A few things to take note of:
 * The spring.cloud.stream.bindings now includes both an "input" and an "output" binding.
 These maps to our Processor.INPUT & Processor.OUTPUT channels respectively; note that our output destination will be sending to the "sensor/temperature/celsius" topic.
-* Spring Cloud Streams will use the "local_solace" binder since it's the only one present; if multiple binders are present you can specify the binder on each binding.
+* Spring Cloud Stream will use the "local_solace" binder since it's the only one present; if multiple binders are present you can specify the binder on each binding.
 * Change your *host*, *msgVpn*, *clientUsername* & *clientPassword* to match your Solace Messaging Service.
 The host should be your "SMF URI".
 * Notice the spring.cloud.steams.solace.bindings is where Solace specific configurations can be set; here we see an example where we are telling our input bindings queue to subscribe to the "sensor/temperature/fahrenheit" topic.